jhpyle/docassemble/_docs/functions.md

 `meaning_of_life` variable as a variable name.
 So if you set `meaning_of_life = 'chocolate'`, then `value(meaning_of_life)` will attempt to find the value of the variable `chocolate`.

+The `value()` function is relatively inefficient.
+If you can use regular Python expressions instead of `value()`, you should do so.
+`value()` can be particularly helpful when called from a function within a module.
+However, if you can rewrite your code so that the variable's value is passed to the function, or is available as an object attribute, you should do so.

 ## <a name="define"></a>define()